jython/book/sandbox/functions.rst

   Perhaps the only tricky part is to keep the whitespace consistent as you change the identation level.
 The key is to use a good editor that supports Python.

-In this chapter, we will start with the basics of functions.
-Then we will look at some other ways of defining them.
-Lastly we look at using the builtin functions.
-These core functions are always available, meaning they don't require an explicit import into your namespace.

 Function Syntax and Basics